 If you’re in a big city (especially here in Washington, D.C.), you’ll likely have the option of working for a consulting or contracting firm.
 This can be a great option for junior developers: they’ll offer a lot of structure and opportunity for advancement.
 Additionally, consulting and contracting positions will probably be the highest paid junior developer jobs out there.
 However, the hours will probably be the second longest of the types of companies on this list and the work will be demanding.

 A potential upside is that you’ll be able to change projects pretty frequently - like every 3 to 6 months, though sometimes projects can last 12 to 18 months.
 That means you could have the opportunity to get experience in different kinds of technologies and types of applications if you stay with that firm for a few years.

 Agencies are similar to contracting and consulting firms, but with a couple of key differences.
-The best part of working at an agency is that you'll have the opportunity to be creative.
-That can be building an beautiful marketing landing page to an interactive new homepage for a client.
+The best part of working at an agency is that you’ll have the opportunity to be creative.
+That can mean anything from building a beautiful landing page to an interactive new homepage for a client.

 You’ll also get to see a lot of projects because - and this is a possible downside - your projects will have a short life-span.
 You’ll finish one project and then move right on to the next one.
 The upside to that is you can build a portfolio of great work in a short amount of time.